 You can also change a person’s day with as little as a smile.
 You don’t want to go around, treating people to a contorted and twisted face like they are the reason behind your problems.

 It is the Christmas holidays after all, a time to show love.
-Brighten someone’s day by smiling today, you might just save that person’s life.
+Brighten someone’s day by giving them a smile today, you might just save that person’s life.